raspberrypilearning/freecad-dice/en/step_1.md

 title: What you will learn
 ---

-+ Know how to use basic boolean operations on primitives
++ Know how to use basic Boolean operations on primitives
 + Know how to create a sketch on a 3d surface
 + Know how to create pockets in a surface from a sketch